Wedding Videographer Northern Ireland - Best Films

 Technical Details On Your Wedding Videos

-All audio recordings, i.e. ceremonies, readings and speeches, are synced to video for better superior sound.
+1. All audio recordings, i.e. ceremonies, readings and speeches, are synced to video for better sound.

 It sounds dreadful, but some wedding videographers DON’T give you all the video footage for some reason, so be careful who you book.
+I assume they want more money afterwards.
 For example, I read a bride mentioning she got her wedding video after waiting a year (which is far too long!), and it is 24 minutes long.
-It’s not a highlight, and most of the video is covered by music, so you can’t hear the mass or conversations at bridal preparations, about 40% of the speeches are covered, and you can’t hear the band playing the first dance.
+It’s not a highlight, and most of the video is covered by music, so you can’t hear the mass or conversations at bridal preparations.
+About 40% of the speeches are covered, and you can’t hear the band playing the first dance.
 Maybe they have stated this in their original contract.
 Yours should have been clear about what you can expect.
 I include a full ceremony, full speeches, other videos filmed throughout the day and a highlights video in all my packages.

 Top Tips